einouqo/ext-kit/README.md

 ## Features

-- gRPC Streams: Built to support robust client-side, server-side and bi-side streaming using Go, following the same endpoint abstraction design.
+- gRPC Streams: Built to support robust client-side, server-side and bi-side streaming.
 - WebSocket Transport: A robust, performant WebSocket transport layer designed for real-time communication whose usage is close to gRPC bi-side streaming.
 - Utilitarian Functions & Types: Additional functional utilities and types (such as [X-Request-ID](/xrequestid/handler.go) for requests tagging, [Chain](/util/middleware.go) for middlewares e.g.) to expedite your Go application development.